Do you think the current divorce laws are biased against men?

 Here’s why and how:

-But bias is still there, and for the same reasons they have been for hundreds of years in the past.
+But bias is still there, and for the same reasons they have been for more than the last hundred or so years.

 Candidly, men and women are different.
 Mothers are generally different from fathers.
 They both have strengths and weaknesses as parents.
 But this is a reason for awarding joint custody of children, not a reason to marginalize the men and fathers.
 When both parents are fit parents, then “the best parent” is both parents.